DarkCeptor44/neural/README.md

             .with_population_size(100)
             .with_mutation_rate(0.02)
             .with_elitism(true)
-            // .with_print(true) // uncomment to print the best chromosome after each generation. requires the cli feature .build()?;
+            // .with_print(true) // uncomment to print the best chromosome after each generation. requires the `print` feature
+            .build()?;

     let num_generations = 200;